minvws/nl-mgo-app-web/README.md

 ## NX

-We have started using [nx] for managing processing within this monorepo such as typechecking or linting.
-We will also soon be updating the configuration to start publishing certain packages to npm.
+We have started using [nx] for managing processing within this monorepo such as building, typechecking or linting.
+We also use nx to publish certain packages.
+See the `nx.json` for details.

 You can use [nx] to run certain tasks for projects or viewing a graph of the entire monorepo.
 Running a command for a specific project: